-It’s surely no surprise that the staff employed to work for the Queen and the royal family are the best of the best - especially at Sandringham where the monarch Prince Philip usually spend Christmas.
+It’s surely no surprise that the staff employed to work for the Queen and the Royal Family are the best of the best—including at Sandringham, where the monarch usually spends Christmas and a large part of the winter.

-In last year's Channel 5 documentary, Inside Sandringham: Holidaying with the Queen, royal recruitment expert, Tracey Waterman, has revealed exactly how she hand picks the best possible members of staff to work within the festive estate.
+In the Channel 5 documentary Sandringham: The Royals at Christmas, royal recruitment expert Tracey Waterman revealed exactly how she hand-picks the best members of staff to work at the country estate.

 Tracey’s enlistment process isn’t a simple interview followed by a trial shift of making beds and cleaning silverware.

-In the doc, which delves into the finest details of the royal Christmas, Tracey said, “The difference between housekeeper in a five-star hotel and in a royal Palace would be attention to detail.
+In the programme, which delves into the finest details of royal life, Tracey said, “The difference between a housekeeper in a five-star hotel and in a royal palace would be attention to detail.

 “One of the tests I like to do, to see if a candidate has potential eye for detail, is to place a dead fly, either in the fireplace or on the carpet,” she added.